Can dogs eat peanut butter or is it harmful to their health?

 How to make dog-friendly homemade peanut butter treats

 There are lots of recipes available online to make your dog some home-made snacks.
 Always make sure your ingredients are pet safe and don’t contain xylitol or high levels of salt.
 All treats should be fed carefully - it’s much easier to gain weight than to lose it!
 The following recipe can be used to make your dog some peanut butter cookies.
 Mix together in a bowl:

 - 150ml of water

 Once the mixture has formed a dough, roll it out and using a cookie cutter, cut the dough into whatever shapes you like.
 Put the cookies on a lined baking tray and then bake in the oven for 12 to 14 minutes until golden brown.
 Make sure the cookies are thoroughly cool before giving them to your canine companions.
 This recipe should make lots of cookies - be careful not to feed them all at once!

 How much peanut butter is OK for dogs?

 Just like with any treat, you should be careful how much you give to your dog.
 Peanut butter shouldn’t make up a regular part of your pet’s diet, and should really only be used as a high value training treat, on very special occasions as something to hide a pill in.
 The smallest amount possible should be given, a teaspoon is a huge amount for even a large dog!
 There are many more suitable and lower calorie treats commercially available.

 Give your dog a peanut butter treat

-Most dogs seem to really enjoy peanut butter.
-Fortunately, there is no need to stop giving the tasty treat to your dog as long as you make sure it doesn’t contain xylitol.
-But like with most things, moderation is key, so limit your dog to only a small amount of peanut butter and ensure it accompanies a healthy, balanced diet.
+Most dogs, like lots of humans, seem to really enjoy peanut butter.
+The occasional smear of peanut butter is safe, but not always healthy.
+Ensure any peanut butter you put near your pet doesn’t contain any xylitol, and always limit how often you treat your pet with this snack.
+Moderation is key, so limit your dog to only a small amount of peanut butter and ensure it accompanies a healthy, balanced diet.